Lara Flynn Boyle

 Personal Life

-Boyle has had several public relationships and marriages documented in press and biographical sources.
-She was in a relationship with Twin Peaks co-star Kyle MacLachlan from 1990 until 1992.
-She married John Patrick Dee III in 1996 and the pair divorced in 1998.
-In December 2006 Boyle married real estate investor Donald Ray Thomas II in San Antonio, Texas.
+Boyle dated her Twin Peaks co-star Kyle MacLachlan from 1990 until 1992.
+She married John Patrick Dee III in 1996, with the marriage ending in divorce in 1998.
+She later had a well-publicized relationship with actor Jack Nicholson in the late 1990s and early 2000s, appearing with him at the 1999 Emmy Awards ceremony.
+On December 18, 2006, Boyle married real estate investor Donald Ray Thomas II in San Antonio, Texas.